doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 ![alt-text](img/events.png)

 In 4D WebStudio, events are used to execute code on the 4D server.
-There's no need to write additional Javascript or React code.
+There's no need to write additional Javascript code.

 Events are executed in the defined order, and you can map class functions to several events or one event to several class functions.